Help, I Packed a Hair Dryer: A Beginner’s Guide to Backpacking

 So who decided that sleeping on the hard ground would be fun, anyways?
 Apparently… everyone.
 Beginner backpackers hit the trails in record numbers in 2024.
 Blame TikTok.
 Or REI’s spring sale.
 Either way, trailheads have become crowded with optimistic first-timers who watched one too many van-life montages and now think hiking 10 miles uphill with a 35-pound pack is a “cute idea.”

 Spoiler: it’s not.
-Okay, don’t get me wrong, backpacking through the pristine wilderness of the John Muir Trail can be a transcending and life-changing experience.
+Okay, don’t get me wrong, backpacking through the pristine wilderness of the John Muir Trail can be a transcendent and life-changing experience.
 Or you can have all your food ravaged by bears the first night on the trail.
-When it comes to how to backpack for beginners, you can choose your own adventure; You can have a wonderful first trip backpacking into nature or you can limp back to your car three days later wondering why on earth you thought lugging an air mattress into the wilderness may have been a good idea.
+When it comes to how to backpack for beginners, you can choose your own adventure; You can have a wonderful first trip backpacking into nature or you can limp back to your car three days later, wondering why on earth you thought lugging an air mattress into the wilderness may have been a good idea.

 How to Backpack Without Crying (Much)

 Back in 2004, on this very same trail, I was so out of shape that one of my male friends had to carry my pack part of the way up Big Pine Canyon!
 But this was not any pack!
 Not back in 2001.
 Our gear was old.
-Like did we borrow it from our parents or from older siblings who tried backpacking once and then gave it up because that metal-framed pack was so damn heavy, not to mention uncomfortable.
-What kind of crazy rebellious young person wants to carry a sixty-pound pack into the wilderness just to have to poo in nature for five days?
+Like, did we borrow it from our parents or from older siblings who tried backpacking once and then gave it up because that metal-framed pack was so damn heavy, not to mention uncomfortable.
+What kind of crazy, rebellious young person wants to carry a sixty-pound pack into the wilderness just to have to poo in nature for five days?

 Whose bright idea was this?
 Just a ragtag team of high school friends looking for a good time in the mountains of the eastern Sierra.
 And nobody knew that Randy had asthma before the hike began.
 Luckily, Eric stayed back with him and his inhaler.
-I may not have been in shape as we sweated and slogged up those switchbacks but at least I was not Randy!
+I may not have been in shape as we sweated and slogged up those switchbacks.
+At least I was not Randy!
 (Life goals; Never be Randy.
 I think that may be a hashtag at our high school reunion.)

 Wag bags: How many is too many?